jacobkap/crimebythenumbers/docs/subsetting.md

 First, we will discuss conditionals abstractly and then we will use a real example using data from the FBI to make a data set tailored to answer a specific question.

 We can use these TRUE and FALSE (in R true and false must be spelled all in capital letters and without quotes.
-For the book section on logical values, please see Section \@ref(section-data-types).) values to index and it will return every element which we say is TRUE.
+For the book section on logical values, please see Section \@ref(section-data-types)) values to index and it will return every element which we say is TRUE.

 ```r